.husky | ||

 Blogging with Joplin

-You can use Joplin to write and manageyour blog posts, instead of just placing the Markdown files in the
+You can use Joplin to write and manage your blog posts, instead of just placing the Markdown files in the

 src/content/blog